ovanderzee/clear-folder/README.md

 ## Bare bones
 clear-folder is a cli app intended to use in the scripts section of a package.json.
-It just uses of the synchronous methods of the node.js fs module and a dependency to read the commandline. clear-folder just uses of the synchronous methods of the node.js fs module.
+It just uses of the synchronous methods of the node.js fs module.
 Add a number of names of folders to empty:

     clear-folder folder
+    clear-folder ./folder
     clear-folder folder1 folder2

+On the command line you could use:

+	npx clear-folder folder

 Nothing else